A few thoughts and ideas on kindness

 Part 2

-I also listened to two Being Well podcasts this month, worth listening to for those interested in the material.
+I also listened to two Being Well podcasts this month, both worth listening to for those interested in this material.
 One could say it’s a critical introduction to leading figures of the psychoanalytical world or people in the field of psychotherapy that were influenced by psychoanalytical ideas.
-Forrest and Rick Hanson present key ideas, the movemnt of these ideas through time, and how we can understand the idea of psychodynamics.
+Forrest and Rick Hanson present key ideas, the movement of these ideas through time, and how we can understand the idea of psychodynamics.
 Forrest expalins that psychodynamics is just the notion that we’re not a fixed system and that there are different kinds of often conflicting forces at play inside of us.
 Consequently, the mind is not always in agreement with itself.
-By going through some kind of psychoanalytic process we’re practically trying make sense of what’s happening in the deeper layers of the mind.
+By going through some kind of psychoanalytic process we’re practically trying to ,make sense of what’s happening in the deeper layers of the mind.
 By bringing this material into conscious awareness, we can increase our understanding of our decisions, behaviours, and also better our life.
 They also provide some critical commentary, and discuss the practical takeaways and what we can apply to our lives.

 I will focus on Part 2 (Watch at: https://rickhanson.com/being-well-podcast-9-lessons-from-the-great-minds-of-psychoanalysis/)